shieldproject/shield/docs/ops/manual.md

   storage systems.
 Decreasing the frequency will cause expired archives to remain in cloud storage for longer.

+  In the Docker image (under automatic configuration), this can be set by the `$SHIELD_SLOW_LOOP` environment variable.

 - **scheduler.threads** - How many worker threads should the
   SHIELD core spin.
-This defaults to `2`, but you should increase the 1.5 times the number of concurrent backup tasks you expect to see, at peak.
+This defaults to `5`, but you should increase the 1.5 times the number of concurrent backup tasks you expect to see, at peak.